mgsloan/todoist-shortcuts/development.md

     reimplement in terms of mouse clicks.
 Doesn't always work for undo, though.

-* Check todoist version number and give a warning if it hasn't been tested yet.

 * Make left pane visible when in navigate mode.
 Here's how to do it:

   - Have a special class applied to body when in navigate mode.
 Apply the